Meet the cast of A Discovery of Witches

 There’s a whole gang of vampires, witches, daemons and plain ol’ humans to meet in the new Sky1 drama

-New supernatural drama A Discovery of Witches is coming to TV soon, and you can watch it even earlier on RadioTimes.com, where we’re offering an exclusive chance for our readers to watch the episode from 2am on Friday 14 September.

-But before all that, here’s our guide to the supernatural characters you’ll get to know and love (or already know and love if you’re a fan of Deborah Harkness’ books) when the series comes to your screen, as well as the actors playing them.
+Here’s our guide to A Discovery of Witches‘s supernatural characters you’ll get to know and love (or already know and love if you’re a fan of Deborah Harkness’ books) when the series comes to your screen, as well as the actors playing them.

 Teresa Palmer plays Diana Bishop